data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5PathInjection/UI5PathInjection.md

 # Client-side path injection

-UI5 applications that dynamically configures the path of a file to be saved to or loaded from is vulnerable to injection attacks that allows an attacker to manipulate the location of the file.
+UI5 applications that access files using a dynamically configured path are vulnerable to injection attacks that allow an attacker to manipulate the file location.

 ## Recommendation